The Best Diner in Every State

 The second oldest restaurant in Utah, Ruth’s Diner is a Salt Lake City staple.
-Order some of Ruth’s famous mile high biscuits with country gravy (one of their signature sides), then enjoy your super-sized meal on the outside patio with a gorgeous mountain and river view.
+Order some of Ruth’s famous mile-high biscuits with country gravy (one of their signature sides), then enjoy your super-sized meal on the outside patio with a gorgeous mountain and river view.

 Chelsea Royal Diner, West Brattleboro

 Get your maple fix at the Chelsea Royal Diner, located at the foot of the Green Mountains.
-Serving blue plate specials and breakfast all day (complete with real maple syrup, of course), their trademark is the Cajun breakfast skillet: sausage with grilled onions, peppers, potatoes, two eggs over easy and melted cheese.
+Serving blue plate specials and breakfast (complete with real maple syrup, of course), their trademark is the Cajun breakfast skillet: sausage with grilled onions, peppers, potatoes, two eggs over easy and melted cheese.

 Galaxy Diner, Richmond

 This restaurant is out of this world.
 Decorated with stars and rockets, the space-themed Galaxy Diner offers cosmic creations like black hole pancakes (they have an Oreo in the center), space juice (aka Tang) and local favorite: trailer park pancakes (peanut butter and banana stuffed French toast).

 The 5-Point Cafe, Seattle